-The challenging thing, ok one of the challenging things, about SharePoint is that it too often starts out in the IT budget because it’s considered company-wide software that everyone uses.
-In addition to not being allocated as part of everyone’s budget, SharePoint also has the issue of being challenging to measure in terms of return on investment.
-Those of us who have been around SharePoint long enough know the value of what SharePoint can do, but we struggle to communicate how that translates into real money saved.
-Being frustrated with the no budget answer, I’ve been racking my brain on what the answer is to showing SharePoint’s true ROI.
+The challenging thing, ok one of the challenging things, about SharePoint or Microsoft 365 is that it too often starts out in the IT budget because it’s considered company-wide software that everyone uses.
+In addition to not being allocated as part of everyone’s budget, SharePoint and Microsoft 365 also has the issue of being challenging to measure in terms of return on investment.
+Those of us who have been around SharePoint and Microsoft 365 long enough know the value of what they can do, but we struggle to communicate how that translates into real money saved.
+Being frustrated with the no budget answer, I’ve been racking my brain on what the answer is to showing SharePoint and Microsoft 365's true ROI.
 I decided to run through a series of recent scenarios I’ve heard about from clients, friends, and even personal experiences.
 What I have decided is that it all comes back to communication.
-Problems stem from communication issues, and conveniently, SharePoint (and Yammer) fix those communication issues.
+Problems stem from communication issues, and conveniently, SharePoint and Microsoft 365 suite of productivity tools (including Teams and Yammer) fix those communication issues.

 The ROI Challenge

 You can’t estimate SharePoint or Microsoft 365 ROI, or any content management system, in terms of dollars gained during a more efficient process.
 People are not a manufacturing plant where stats are kept on how much content or value is derived from a single action from a single person.
 However, what you can measure is the cost of mistakes.
 People are human and while some mistakes can be contributed to inexperience or a lapse in judgment, it’s more often related to a lack of communication.
 In some cases, communication can even overcome a lack of inexperience and lapses in judgment.

 Think back through the last time your organization lost money on a deal, a new partnership, or a new product.
 How would effective communication have changed the situation?